mihaelacr/pydeeplearn/README.md

 For the future plans that I have for the library please see the TODO.txt file.
 Note that currently pydeeplearn is a side project for me and some features might take some time to implement.

 If you want a feature implemented, please either send a pull request or let me know.
 I will do my best to get it up and running for you.

+### Webcam demo
+You can do live emotion recongnition from the webcam with the code in `code/webcam-emotion-recognition/`.
+Note that you can replace the `pydeeplearn` classifier with another classifier, in case you wish to do so.

 ## Running examples